Rajmfis/Slim-Application/README.md

 # Slim-Application
-Api endpoints for the Single Page Application.
+Api endpoints url for the http methods POST/PUT/DELETE for the Single Page Application.